cardboard-iguana/cardboard-iguana.com/log/2021-11-17-tryhackme-complete-beginner-supplements.md

 The difference here basically boils down to: Did you run it?

-Seems like it’s probably best to do dynamic analysis in a cloud VM or something.
-Though a lot of malware tries to detect if it’s running in a VM these days, so…
+Seems like it's probably best to do dynamic analysis in a cloud VM or something.
+Though a lot of malware tries to detect if it's running in a VM these days, so...

 ### Discussion of Provided Tools & Their Uses

 Some malware can actually spread over RDP.
 Ack!

-### Now Let’s See if the MD5 Checksums Have Been Analyzed Before
+### Now Let's See if the MD5 Checksums Have Been Analyzed Before

-I hadn’t noticed this before, but you can submit a file hash to VirusTotal instead uploading a file or submitting a URL.
+I hadn't noticed this before, but you can submit a file hash to VirusTotal instead uploading a file or submitting a URL.
 Handy!

 * [VirusTotal](https://www.virustotal.com)